Baritone Thomas Hampson Performs at Lyric Opera of Chicago and Carnegie Hall, Beg. Tonight, 10/15

 Baritone Thomas Hampson – fresh from induction into the American Academy of Arts and Sciences – looks forward to a blockbuster October in the US.
-He will step into one of his favorite roles, Verdi's Simon Boccanegra, for a Lyric Opera of Chicago production led by Sir Andrew Davis (October 15–November 9).
+He will step into one of his favorite roles, Verdi's Simon Boccanegra, for a Lyric Opera of Chicago production led by Sir Andrew Davis (tonight, October 15–November 9).
 Also this month, on October 18th, Hampson will give one of his acclaimed SONG OF AMERICA recitals in Akron, Ohio, with longtime colleague Kevin Murphy.
 The singer joins the Collegiate Chorale and the Israel Philharmonic under Zubin Mehta at Carnegie Hall on October 25th, for a concert featuring Schoenberg's Kol Nidre and the New York premiere of Noam Sheriff's MECHAYE HAMETIM – a program that was greeted rapturously when Hampson performed it with the same forces at the Salzburg Festival this summer.

 Hampson's season brims with Verdi.
 In March, at the Metropolitan Opera, the baritone will make his second consecutive company role debut in a Verdi opera in as many seasons, portraying the treacherous Iago in Verdi's OTELLO (last season, he sang the title role in Verdi's MACBETH).
 And he will reprise his title role in Simon Boccanegra at Vienna's KONZERTHAU in April with conductor Nicola Luisotti and at London's Royal Opera House in July under Antonio Pappano.
 About this month's Boccanegra in Chicago, Hampson says: